hakaru-dev/hakaru/README.md

     cabal build
     cabal test

-If you have Maple installed and wish to take advantage of Hakaru's program simplifier run
+If you have Maple (2016 or newer) installed and wish to take advantage of Hakaru's program simplifier run

     export LOCAL_MAPLE="`which maple`"